-Students will be responsible for paying the cost of enrollment in ICC courses and the cost of their ICC text-books and fees.
-The current cost per credit hour is \$140.00.
+Students will be responsible for paying the cost of enrollment in ICC courses and the cost of their ICC textbooks and fees.
+To review current cost: https://icc.edu/admissions/paying-for-college/tuition/

 Fee waivers are no longer granted for students who receive free or reduced lunch.
-All ICC Early College and MHS Early College participants should complete the 2018-2019 Free Application for Federal Student Aid (fafsa.ed.gov).
+All ICC Early College and MHS Early College participants should complete the 2019-2020 Free Application for Federal Student Aid (fafsa.ed.gov).
 ICC is part of a federal program allowing high school students to receive federal PELL Grant money to pay for early college program tuition costs.
 Students who currently receive free or reduced lunch AND those who are above the threshold for free and reduced lunch can qualify for federal PELL Grant funding.
 Please complete the FAFSA as soon as possible and send the results to ICC (ICC's school code is 006753).